FundingOptions/sme_finance_application_schema/README.md

 ## Schema detail
 The schema themselves are written in JSON, according to [JSON schema v4](http://json-schema.org/).
 It is therefore easy to use the schema to construct JSON objects.
 The schema contain sufficient information to begin designing compatible XML documents (following conversion to Document Type Definitions), CSV files or similar.

 Please visit [our Github repository](https://github.com/FundingOptions/sme-finance-application-schema) for more details.
-Note that the repository contains all prior schema versions - if you have any problems navigating it, please contact us.